 These Oreo stuffed cookies consist of brown sugar cookie dough that’s loaded with miniature M&M’s and wrapped around an Oreo cookie.
 Your friends and family will be so impressed when they bite into these cookies and discover a whole Oreo inside!

 What’s better than one cookie?
 How about two cookies in one?
 These Oreo stuffed cookies are M&M meets Oreo cookies and they’re absolutely fantastic.
-Try these cookies along with my thumbprint cookies, Italian cookies and funfetti cookies for your next bake sale!
+Try these cookies along with dessert recipes like my thumbprint cookies, Italian cookies and funfetti cookies for your next bake sale!

 A plate of Oreo stuffed cookies topped with miniature M&M's.